Skip to main content

 Do you have a sweet tooth?

 If you do, you must try these Norwegian desserts.
 Both are typically served for Christmas.
-The porridge is a common dessert for Christmas dinner, and the almond cake is also a festive cake.
+The porridge is a common dessert for Christmas dinner, and the almond cake is also festive.
 Have you heard about the tradition of putting a blanched almond in the porridge bowl?
 The lucky porridge eater who gets the almond is gifted with a wrapped present.
 Depending on each family's traditions, this present is often a marzipan pig or a chocolate figure.
 The trick is to hide it in your mouth until everyone has finished eating leaving guests guessing who had the almond.

 Recipe for rice cream/ rice porridge (riskrem in Norwegian)